biometrixtech/PreProcessing/README.md

 Analytics R&D: python scripts developed to clean, mark, and quanitify biomechanical errors

 ####Release 1.2 (In Progress):
-Body Frame Transformation (status: released) preped for anatomical calibration, X component of body frame now fixed to body part rather than gobal coordinate frame
+Body Frame Transformation (status: released) prepped for anatomical calibration, X component of body frame now fixed to body part rather than gobal coordinate frame

+Anatomical Calibration (status: released) Separate module used to find quaternions that represent two necessary rotations and one orientation per sensor

 Phase Detection, Update (status: released) now differentiates between a still foot off the ground and a still foot on the ground

 Quantifying Balance CMEs, Update (status: released) now does not filter for changes beyond a threshold nor changes that exceed a time limit.
-Purely filters by finding phases deemed "relevant" for the specific CME
+Purely filters by finding phases deemed "relevant" for the specific CME.
+Also provides a "continuous" stream of normalized and raw cme values, instead of discretized.

-Quantifying Impact CMEs (status: code review) determines the impact angle and timing of impact differences
+Quantifying Impact CMEs (status: released) determines the impact angle and timing of impact differences

-Execution Reporting Mechanism (status:method selected) provides a metric that quantifies the athlete's ability to execute a "good" regimen, weighted by load
+Execution Reporting Mechanism (status: released) provides a metric that quantifies the athlete's ability to execute a "good" regimen, weighted by load

-Load Distribution CME, Balance Phase (stats: discovery) percent weight distribution, currently basic 100% or 50% based on phase id logic (outputs in percentage of load on left leg)
+Load Distribution CME, Balance Phase (stats: released) percent weight distribution, currently basic 100% or 50% based on phase id logic (outputs in percentage of load on left leg)

-Load, Updated (status: ???) updates made with true data comparison
+Load, Updated (status: released) updated data structure of output

 ####Release 1.1 (6/17/16):
 Phase Detection, Impact (status: released) identifies the impact phase, the second relevant phase